mendix/google-maps/README.md

 * Show location on a map based on an coordinate
 * Show list of both addresses and coordinates on the map
 * Data sources Context, Static, XPath or Microflow
+* Customize the display of the marker.
+If the marker can not be found from the custom markers.
+The widget will use the specified custom markers else it will use the widget bundled marker.

 ## Limitations
 Context and static datasource are Offline capable with Mendix data, however still need to be online to see the map.